-If you're looking to replace a retiring advisor, you probably don’t to want to replace them with someone near the same age.
-However, you might not want someone who is extremely young because they could be a novice.
+If you’re looking to replace a retiring advisor, you probably don’t to want to replace them with someone near the same age.
+On the other hand, you might not want someone who is extremely young – they might too new at the game.
 Trusting someone you consider to be a novice with your life’s savings could be more of an emotional roller coaster than you want to deal with.

 The relationship will never work if you both are not a good personal fit.

 Don’t worry if your advisor is retiring — you have options.
 Don’t rush.
 Take your time and find someone who is the right fit for you and your goals.
 In doing so, he or she will continue to lead you down the path you started on with your previous advisor.